kazuyamashi/cocore/build_tutorial/xillybus_and_ros_on_ubuntu_on_zybo_en.md

 <a name="setting-on-zybo-zybo"></a>
 ##Setting on Zybo @Zybo

-Change each directory or file permissions.
+Change each directory or binary permission.

 ```
 # chmod 4755 /usr/bin/sudo